 Wetlands as Biodiversity Hotspots: The Rich Tapestry of Life

 Wetlands are veritable hotspots of biodiversity, supporting an astonishing variety of life forms.
 They provide habitat for a significant proportion of the world’s species, including a number of rare, threatened, and endangered ones.
-The complex webs found in wetlands are sustained by the rich organic matter produced by plants and decomposing materials, which in turn nourish a wide array of organisms.
+The complex food webs found in wetlands are sustained by the rich organic matter produced by plants and decomposing materials, which in turn nourish a wide array of organisms.

 Birds, in particular, are heavily reliant on wetlands.
 These areas serve as breeding, nesting, and feeding grounds for hundreds of avian species.
 Migratory birds use wetlands as stopover points during their long journeys, making these ecosystems critical for their survival.
 The Ramsar Convention, an international treaty for the conservation and sustainable use of wetlands, recognizes the importance of these habitats for birds and has designated many wetlands of international importance, especially as waterfowl habitat.